michaelrishiforrester/Python-Zork/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Install development dependencies (`make dev-install`)
+3. Install all dependencies
-4. Write tests for your changes
+4. Make your changes
-5. Format your code (`make format`)
+5. Test your changes thoroughly
-6. Ensure all tests pass (`make test`)
-7. Run linting checks (`make lint`)
-8. Ensure type checking passes (`make typecheck`)
-9. Commit your changes
+6. Commit your changes
-10. Push to the branch
+7. Push to the branch
-11. Open a Pull Request
+8. Open a Pull Request

-## Testing Strategy

-The project follows these testing principles:
-- **Test-Driven Development**: Write tests before implementing features
-- **Unit Tests**: Test individual components and functions
-- **Integration Tests**: Test interactions between components
-- **Comprehensive Coverage**: Aim for high test coverage across all modules

 ## License